Frequently Asked Questions

 Do I need to get a Meningitis shot?

 On August 15, 2003, New York State created a public health law requiring all colleges to provide information on meningitis and the meningitis vaccine.
-After reading the information on meningitis, you will need to complete a short form indicating that you received and read the information.
-You cannot register for classes without completing this form [PDF] regardless of age, and return it to the health center in order to be cleared to register.
+If you were vaccinated against meningitis, you will only need to supply proof in order to be cleared to register.
+If you wish to decline the vaccine, you MUST complete this form [PDF] regardless of age, and return it to the health center in order to be cleared to register.
 The Health Center does not offer the vaccine.

 Do you give pregnancy tests?